 RoSPA urges the Government and other leaders in the public health field to reflect on the many arguments which, taken together, constitute an unassailable case for developing fresh action on accident and injury prevention.
-Only by making such action a permanently-embedded feature of public health policy and practice in the UK will we be able to get on with our mission: which is to save lives and reduce injuries.
+Only by making such action a permanently-embedded feature of public health policy and practice in the UK will we be able to get on with our vision: life, free from serious accidental injury.

 Keep an eye on RoSPA's blog, Safety Gone Sane, for articles and updates.

 For more information about this campaign, call Helen Halls, RoSPA's Acting Campaigns Manager, on +44 (0)121 248 2076 or email email@example.com.